sasimpson/blog/content/resume/index.md

 **Software Engineering Manager**
 September 2024 - Present

-Manager in the Business Experience and Platform business units, focused primarly on supporting the teams working on systems which process payments for Credit Unions.
+Manager of the Platform and Business Experience business units, focused primarly on supporting the teams working on systems which process payments for Credit Unions.
+- Managed Platform business unit, responsible for providing cross business unit services.
+- Managed hiring process to grow the team in order to handle needed workloads.
+- Standardized team development practices, emphasizing automated test and deployment.
+- Developed automation for various business processes and metrics using Go.
+- Created intake process for Business Experience team to prioritize and vet work injections.
+- Increased team engagement and morale, set team goals and expectations to help increase and focus performance.
+- Contributed to code when needed and performed reviews of pull requests.
+- Reviewed and assisted with architectural design and decisions

 ### H-E-B